Photo: Samuel poses on his land near the AHH project.

-The surplus enabled Samuel to start generating extra income by selling the extra yield, which then gave him the ability to purchase his own ox bolstering his growing farming business even further.
+The introduction of the ox to Samuel farming practices delivered a large increase in crop yield, generating a surplus beyond his family's consumption needs.
+The surplus has enabled Samuel to start generating additional income by selling the extra yield, which then gave him the ability to purchase his own ox bolstering his growing farming business even further.

 Ever entrepreneurial, Samuel's journey did not end at expanding his farming activities.
 As his earnings grew, he diversified his income streams even further by investing in a large radio, which he rents out for local events.